PIR-PIXR/CSA-parallel-PIR/README.md

 <p align="center">
   <img width="600" height="300" src="https://github.com/cnquang/cnquang/assets/87842051/bd15563b-48f7-4422-be5b-02800e704cd6">
 </p>

-<strong> Fig. 1.</strong> An illustration of our coloring-based parallel private retrieval of Merkle proofs.
+**Fig. 1.** An illustration of our coloring-based parallel private retrieval of Merkle proofs.
 First, the nodes of the Merkle tree of height $h$ are partitioned into $h$ parts/color classes/sub-databases, each of which is stored by a server.
 The client runs $h$ PIR schemes with these $h$ servers in parallel to privately retrieve $h$ nodes of the Merkle proof, one from each server.
 Here, PIR.Query and PIR.
 Answer refers to the query and answer generations in the corresponding PIR scheme.

 ---
 ## [Bitcoin Datasets in Real-time](https://github.com/PIR-PIXR/CSA-parallel-PIR/tree/main/BitcoinDataset)